dfamonteiro/blog/blog/content/posts/2025-books.md

 The foundries (TSMC, Intel, Samsung, etc) and NVIDIA get all the the attention in the semiconductor industry nowadays.
 This book grounds you, showing you how deep this industry truly goes by telling the story of some of the lesser-known players, such as the EDA design tool companies, for example.

+## Science Fiction

+### Artemis (Andy Weir)

+I wasn't able to finish reading this book because I was starting getting depressed watching the life throw away air life.
+Nevertheless, there are some aspects of the book that I found fascinating.

+When you read a book by Andy Weir, you just know that the world-building will be top notch from a science and engineering point of view, but this book surprised me by how societally deep it is: the harsh conditions of living in the moon turns the habitats into a petri dish of human interactions, and the exploration of this mini-society by the author is a deeply interesting thought experiment.

+### Project Hail Mary (Andy Weir)

+_Project Hail Mary_ is just an incredible book.
+I thought my days of reading fiction were over, but I guess this book is _the_ exception to the rule.

+Its scientific foundations are top notch, and I found the "fake" science that drives the plot to be very cohesively and elegantly designed: I'd like to highlight everything related to astrophage as the book's strong point, starting from the scientific discoveries all the way to the practicalities of using and handling large quantities of this fictitious life form.

+Another aspect that I really enjoyed was Weir's take on making first contact with another sentient species with a roughly equivalent level of science and technology to ours: I wasn't expecting this at all when I first started reading the book and it was a nice surprise.

+Ultimately, it's an excellent page turner: I managed to go through the whole book in two days.

 ### Designing Data-Intensive Applications (Martin Kleppmann)

 - IMO, borderline mandatory reading for any software engineer